-Carleton University is situated within the unceded territories of the Algonquin people.
-For generations Algonquin people have lived in the region now known as Ottawa and in the surrounding area.
-Today, Algonquin culture and traditions are celebrated and influence the culture at Carleton University.
+Carleton University is situated on the traditional and unceded territory of the Algonquin nation.
+For generations, Algonquin people have lived in the region now known as Ottawa and in the surrounding area.
+Today, Algonquin culture and traditions are influential among the culture at Carleton University, and are celebrated across campus.

 In the spirit of truth and reconciliation, we encourage you to learn about the people whose territory you are now living in and to reflect on how you can be appreciative and respectful in your time here.